 A Better Way: New Options for Men with Elevated PSA

 While elevated PSA might mean an increased risk for prostate cancer, many men with slight elevation of PSA do not have prostate cancer.
 A newer generation of tests, including PHI (Prostate Health Index) and 4KScore, provide additional valuable information to help urologists decide what men are at risk for aggressive prostate cancer.

 PSA has been found to be increased in men with prostate cancer.
 It has been used as a test to detect increased prostate cancer risk in men with symptoms that may be caused by prostate cancer.
 PSA testing has also been used as a screening test for the early detection of prostate cancer.

 What is the Controversy about PSA Screening?

-The controversy lies in early detection of prostate cancer in perfectly healthy men without any symptoms.
+The controversy lies in the early detection of prostate cancer among perfectly healthy men without any symptoms.

 Studies show that certainly there are men who benefit from early detection of prostate cancer with PSA screening.
 There are other men who do not benefit.